nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `apptcl INDEX`

-* The command can only be called when the patient addressbook is displayed (after using `list`).
+* The command can only be called when the patient list is displayed (after using `list`).
 * Clears any appointment under the patient with the specified `INDEX`.
 * The index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …​

 ## Record Commands
+> Commands relating to the record list of a patient, such as adding or deleting a record
 ### Adding a record: `radd`

 Adds a new record to a given patient.